Ohmdenosaurus

-One of the earliest known sauropods, it was quadrupedal (four-legged) and already had the columnar limbs typical for the group.
-Ohmdenosaurus was small for a sauropod, with an estimated length of 3–4 m.
-Its relationships to other sauropods remain poorly known due to the incompleteness of its remains, though it might have been close to the Australian genus Rhoetosaurus.
-The Posidonia Shale was deposited within a shallow inland sea and contained abundant and well-preserved fossils of marine reptiles including ichthyosaurs and plesiosaurs.
-Ohmdenosaurus was a terrestrial animal, and its carcass must have been transported by predators or water currents by at least 100 km from the shoreline to its site of burial.
+One of the earliest known sauropods, Ohmdenosaurus was quadrupedal (four-legged) and already had the columnar limbs typical for the group.
+It was small for a sauropod, with an estimated length of 3–4 m.
+Its relationships to other sauropods remain uncertain due to the incompleteness of its remains, though one study concluded it was a eusauropod.
+The Posidonia Shale was deposited within a shallow inland sea and contains abundant and well-preserved fossils of marine reptiles, including ichthyosaurs and plesiosaurs.
+Ohmdenosaurus was a terrestrial animal, and the specimen must have been transported by predators or water currents at least 100 km from the shoreline to its site of burial.
 It is the only dinosaur fossil known from the shale.

 History of discovery

 The Posidonia Shale at Holzmaden in southwestern Germany is one of the world's major fossil Lagerstätten (fossil deposit of exceptional importance).
-Deposited within an inland sea, it contains abundant marine reptiles such as ichthyosaurs, plesiosaurs, and crocodyliforms, sometimes with soft tissue preservation.
-This organic-rich shale has been quarried for more than 400 years, first for roofing and paving, and later also to extract oil.
+Deposited within an inland sea, it contains abundant fossils of marine reptiles such as ichthyosaurs, plesiosaurs, and crocodyliforms, sometimes with soft tissue preservation.
+This organic-rich shale has been quarried for more than 400 years, first for roofing and paving, and later to also extract oil.
 Its exceptionally preserved fossils were made famous by Bernhard Hauff, who started to collect and prepare specimens found in a quarry owned by his father.
-In 1862, Hauff presented an ichthyosaur specimen that still preserves the original body outline, revealing that ichthyosaurs possessed dorsal fins.
+In 1892, Hauff presented an ichthyosaur specimen that preserves the original body outline, revealing that ichthyosaurs possessed dorsal fins.
 Together with his son, he opened a local museum in Holzmaden in 1936/37, the Urweltmuseum Hauff, to display the finds.

-In the 1970s, German paleontologist Rupert Wild, while visiting the Urweltmuseum Hauff, noticed a fossil in a display labelled as an upper arm bone of a plesiosaur.
-Wild recognized the specimen as a misidentified dinosaur fossil, borrowed the specimen for study and conducted additional preparation.
-The fossil, which lacks a specimen number, consists of a right tibia (shinbone) together with the astragalus and the calcaneus (the upper bones of the ankle).
-It had long been part of the museum's collection, and was collected from one of the early quarries near the village of Ohmden that were later refilled; the exact discovery site is unknown.
-In a 1978 publication, Wild determined the dinosaur fossil belonged to a new genus and species, which he named Ohmdenosaurus liasicus.
-The generic name Ohmdenosaurus is derived from that of the village of Ohmden and from the Ancient Greek σαῦρος (sauros), meaning lizard or reptile.
+In the 1970s, German palaeontologist Rupert Wild was visiting the Urweltmuseum Hauff when he noticed a fossil in a display labelled as the humerus (upper arm bone) of a plesiosaur.
+Wild recognised the specimen as a dinosaur fossil, borrowed the specimen for study and carried out further preparation.
+The fossil, which has no specimen number, consists of a right tibia (shinbone) together with the astragalus and calcaneus (the upper bones of the ankle).
+It had long been part of the museum's collection, having been collected from one of the early quarries near the village of Ohmden that were later refilled; the exact discovery site is unknown.
+In a 1978 publication, Wild determined that the dinosaur fossil belonged to a new genus and species, which he named Ohmdenosaurus liasicus.
+The generic name Ohmdenosaurus is derived from the village of Ohmden and from the Ancient Greek σαῦρος (sauros), meaning lizard or reptile.
 The specific name liasicus refers to the Lias, an old name for the Lower Jurassic of Europe.